endjin/AzureApimAndFunctionsIntegrationDefects/README.md

 ## Repro Steps

+* The source for FunctionAppA and FunctionAppB is included in this repo.
 * From your APIM instance select "APIs" from the menu.
 * Click the "+ Add API" link
 * Select "Function App"